 Few Reasons Why Foundations Fail

-If a property is not properly prepared for a building or conditions change over time to make the property unsuitable for a building, foundation failure can occur.
+If a property is not properly prepared for a building or conditions to change over time to make the property unsuitable for a building, foundation failure can occur.
 Here are a few reasons why foundations fail:

 Problems with Building Materials